gizzmo123456/AMS-Build/README.md

 section of the pipeline file.

 ```
 Note.
-Builds can only be downloaded from the Web User Interface if they are zipped.
+Builds can only be downloaded from the Web User Interface if they are 7z-ed.
 ```

 7z hash types available